Market Report, 295 Pages

 - What is the number of registered clinical trials using cord blood and cord tissue?

-- How many clinical trials are involved in studying the expansion of cord blood cells in the laboratory?
+- How many clinical trials are studying the ex vivo expansion of cord blood?

 - How many matching and mismatching transplantations using cord blood units are performed on an annual basis?

-- What is the share of cord blood cells used for transplantation from 2000 to 2020?
+- What is the share of cord blood transplants compared to bone marrow and peripheral blood transplants from 2000 to present?

 - What is the likelihood of finding a matching allogeneic cord blood unit by ethnicity?